You can obtain a licence to install and operate gaming machines in:

 When you have obtained a licence

-The gaming machines must be approved and sealed by an accredited institute and be connected to the control system at the Danish Gambling Authority.
-A list of accredited institutes is available further below.
+The gaming machines must be approved and sealed by an accredited test house and be connected to the control system at the Danish Gambling Authority.
+A list of accredited test houses is available further below.

 On the gaming premises, a set of rules for using the gaming machines must be displayed.